act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 #### Passed Example 5

-The navigational [section of repeated content][] can be made non-[visible][] and removed from the accessibility tree by the button at the start of the document.
+The navigational [block of repeated content][] can be made non-[visible][] and removed from the accessibility tree by the button at the start of the document.

 ```html
 <html>